robjm16/sample_projects_and_articles/automating_summary_tables.md

 Just type in a question and ChatGPT returns hundreds of words that you can quickly copy, paste into a word processing tool and tailor to your needs.

-Great.
+That's great.
 But what about a research effort seeking concise, high-level answers for a long list of items?
 The type of research that usually is communicated via summary research tables?

-With such research, copy and paste would be incredibly tedious and time consuming.
+For this type of broad research scan, copy and paste would be incredibly tedious and time consuming.

 Fortunately, you can use a combination of ChatGPT, Python and Excel to automate the process.

-This article walks through a Jupyter notebook showing how a Python program might work on a demo research project.
+This article walks through a [Jupyter notebook]() showing how a Python program might work on a demo research project.

 ###  Choosing Between Manual and Automated